International Travel Packing List: Your Guide for a Stress-Free Trip

 • International adapter

-• Camera, extra batteries, chargers, and memory cards (I keep everything in a cord organizer)
+• Camera, extra batteries, chargers, and memory cards (I like to keep all electronic items in a single zipper pouch for easy access)

 • Travel pillow